Igor Butman: Support of the Annexation of Crimea

 In March 2014, Butman joined a host of other Russian arts and cultural figures in signing an open letter of support for Russia's military intervention in Ukraine and the Annexation of Crimea by the Russian Federation.

 The letter was posted on the website of Russia's culture ministry on March 12, 2014.
 In the letter signatories stated that they "firmly state support for the position of the president of the Russian Federation" in the region.

 When translated from Russian to English the letter is titled "Russian cultural figures—in support of the position of the President of the Russian Federation and Crimea."
 As of 9/22/2015 it has 511 signatories and contains the following contents:

 In the days when the fate of our countrymen in Crimea is being decided, Russian cultural figures cannot remain indifferent cold-hearted observers.
 Our shared history and shared roots, our culture and its spiritual sources of our fundamental values and language have always united us.
 We want the commonality of our peoples and our cultures to have a strong future.
 That is why we firmly declare and reiterate support for the position of President of the Russian Federation in regards to Ukraine and Crimea.

 The New York Times reported that Russian artists may have been pushed by the Russian government to endorse the annexation of Crimea.

 In 2014, after Ukrainian public outcry, the Ukrainian Ministry of Culture blacklisted Butman, among other key cultural figures in Ukraine and Russia, from performing in Ukraine.

+Support of the Russia's invasion of Ukraine

+In 2022, he supported Russia's attack on Ukraine and the annexation of the occupied territories of Ukraine.

+On January 7, 2023, against the background of Russia's invasion of Ukraine, he was included in the sanctions list of Ukraine "for visiting the occupied territories after the invasion, participating in propaganda concerts, public support for the war and Putin's regime".
+Earlier, Butman was included in the FBC's list of corrupt officials and warmongers for public support for the actions of the Russian army in Ukraine.

+On February 3, 2023, he was included in the sanctions list of Canada as involved in the dissemination of Russian misinformation and propaganda.